Billy Bates (footballer)

 William Henry Bates (13 January 1922 — August 1997) was an English footballer who played as a winger.

 Career

 Bates began his career playing for local clubs Eaton Bray and Waterlows, before signing for Luton Town.
 Bates made one first team appearance for Luton, playing in a 2–0 defeat against Millwall on 7 October 1946.
 After a spell at Chelmsford City, Bates joined Watford in time for the 1948–49 Football League season, making 13 league appearances, scoring once.
-Following his departure from Watford, Bates signed for Dunstable Town.
+Following his departure from Watford, Bates played for Gillingham and Dunstable Town.